gentics/mesh-musetech-example/alexa/README.md

 # Gentics Mesh Alexa Skill Server

 This project contains an example Alexa skill server which was build using Vert.x, Dagger and Gentics Mesh.
-The skill server is hooked to the demo instance of Gentics Mesh which provides the content that will be used by the skill.
+The skill server is hooked to the demo musetech instance of Gentics Mesh which provides the content that will be used by the skill.

 ## Example Phrases

-> `What is the price of a Tesla?`
+> `What is the price of a Tour?`

-> `Reserve a Tesla`
+> `Reserve the next tour for me`

-> `Ask Gentics what is the price of a Tesla`
+> `Ask Muse Tech what is the price of a tour`

 ## Building

 ```
 ./mvnw clean package -DskipTests
-docker build -t gentics/mesh-alexa-skill-demo:latest .
+docker build -t gentics/mesh-musetech-alexa-skill:latest .
 ```

 ## Links